Nothing More to Lose – a short story

 “What’s Dad doing, Mum?”

-One of the twins dodged past Kirsten and their mother put down a bag to stop the little from running past the car and out towards the road.
+One of the twins dodged past Kirsten and their mother put down a bag to stop the little ones from running past the car and out towards the road.
 Steve walked over and pulled the gate shut.

 “Kirsten says he’s moving out.”